melhelow/note-taker/README.md

 ## Discription

-this is my 11cd h   th assignment and it was creating a Note taker in HTML, CSS, Javascript(front end & back end)and node language
+this is my 11th   th assignment and it was creating a Note taker in HTML, CSS, Javascript(front end & back end)and node language

-in this 10th assignment  i started with a given code
+in this 11th assignment  i started with a given code

 -my motivation was to practice what i learned in the bootcamp untill April 7 2023